Gropher/insque/README.md

 For production use modify your capistrano deploy script somewhat like this:

     set :default_environment, {'PATH' => "/sbin:$PATH"}  # Optional.
-Useful if you get erros because start or restart command not found default_run_options[:pty] = true                     # Needed for RVM to work set :sudo, 'rvmsudo'                                 # Or just 'sudo' if you don't use RVM.
+Useful if you get errors because start or restart command not found default_run_options[:pty] = true                     # Needed for RVM to work set :sudo, 'rvmsudo'                                 # Or just 'sudo' if you don't use RVM.
 You may also need to modify /etc/sudoers on server. set :foreman_concurrency, "\"listener=4,janitor=2\"" # How many processes of each type do you want